 Communication Design Management Degree Specialization

-Prepare for a career track in marketing or marketing communications by choosing this specialization when you earn your bachelor's degree in Communications from DeVry University.
-This new concentration prepares graduates with a focused and flexible multidisciplinary course of study, knowledge of the principal technology of contemporary and emerging communications, and leadership skills to administer and manage communication functions across an organizational system.
+Prepare for the field of marketing or marketing communications by choosing this specialization when you earn your bachelor's degree in Communications from DeVry University.
+This new concentration helps prepare graduates with a focused and flexible multidisciplinary course of study, knowledge of the principal technology of contemporary and emerging communications, and leadership skills to administer and manage communication functions across an organizational system.

 Or, in lieu of choosing a specialization, you may customize your studies within your Communications degree program by selecting the Communications Program with a Communication Design Management Completion Option.